- Intake: 5

 MML at Queens'

-Candidates attend two interviews and are given a short piece of writing to discuss prior to one or both interviews.
+You will be requested to provide two marked essays following your application.
+If selected, candidates attend two interviews and are given a short piece of writing to discuss prior to one or both interviews.
 Candidates applying to study a language they are currently taking, or have taken, at A level or equivalent should expect this piece of writing to be in the language in question; they should also note that their interview for this language will include some discussion in the language.
-There will also be a written assessment on the day of the interviews: this will follow a standard format across all the Colleges.
+There will also be a Cambridge College registered written assessment.
+This will follow a standard format across all the Colleges.
 The assessment will be of one hour’s length and based on a short text in English.
 Candidates for MML, and candidates for HML proposing to study a language post A Level, will answer one question in a language they are proposing to study at Cambridge, and one question in English.
 Candidates for HML proposing to study a language from scratch will take the HML written assessment for ab initio languages.
 Specimen assessments together with the marking criteria, can be found via the MMLL Faculty website.
 More information on the written assessments can be found at https://www.undergraduate.study.cam.ac.uk/applying/admission-assessments.

 Queens’ MML applicants are encouraged to take a gap year between school and university, where possible, and to use this time to travel or work abroad.
 Experience suggests that this can prove very beneficial in terms of both language skills and cultural awareness.
 Candidates choosing not to take a gap year are in no way at a disadvantage in the application process, however.